adnammit/notes/web_dev.md

 ## FRAMEWORKS AND LIBRARIES AND SERVERS -- OH MY!
+* **angularJS**
-* **angularJS** is a front-end framework which allows webpages to behave more like applications and communicates asynchronously with the server
+    - a front-end framework which allows webpages to behave more like applications and communicates asynchronously with the server
     - using the angular resource factory, you create an abstraction of the server side RESTful API to make server side calls
+    - lets you use html as your template language
+    - angular manages all the ajax and dom manipulation glue code within a well-defined structure
+    - angular teaches the browser new syntax through a construct we call
+      directives:
+    - the CRUD application (Create, Read, Update and Delete)
+        - data binding
+        - DOM control structures for showing, hiding and repeating DOM fragments
+        - support for forms and form validation
+        - attaching new behavior to DOM elements, like DOM event handling
+        - grouping of html elements into reusable components
+        - routing
+        - deep linking
+        - dependency injection
+        - testability: unit testing, end-to-end testing, mocks and test harnesses

 * the server, in turn, is set up with REST services to respond to these calls
     - for the server-side, you could use a nodeJS framework such as **ExpressJS**
 * however you implement your website, making sure that there is a clear distinction between the client and server will make it easier to test and maintain